How Technology Can Benefit Law Firm Succession Planning

 It’s not enough for law firms to simply point out that they are facing these challenges, they need to proactively plan for how they are going to overcome them to make the firm more attractive, and succession is no exception.

-So, what if law firms could merge these problems together and successfully plan for the future by using technology, whilst also addressing the shortage of talent and therefore benefitting succession planning?
+So, what if law firms could merge these problems together and successfully plan for the future by using technology, whilst also addressing the shortage of talent and retention rate, therefore benefitting smart succession planning?

 Investing in Technology

 Technology investment can be a big outlay, but the plethora of benefits that come with it definitely outweigh the initial cost and can often save more money in the long term.